Modern Slavery Statement

 Introduction

 It takes a lot of people across our business and supply chain to make our snacks.
 We want to do everything we can to make sure all those people are working in safe, healthy and fair environments.
-As a business, we recognise that the food industry is high risk for the issue of modern slavery and human trafficking, and that’s why we’re working to put the right structures and principles in place to protect the people who support our business.
+As a business, we recognise that the food industry and its links to agriculture are high risk for the issue of modern slavery and human trafficking, and that’s why we’re working to put the right structures and principles in place to protect the people who support our business.

 About us

-• 2 sites (1 office in London 1 snacktory in Nuneaton)
+• 2 sites (1 office in London 1 office and factory in Nuneaton)

-• 4 PROPER product ranges (ready to eat popcorn, microwave popcorn, lentil chips, potato crisps)
+• 4 PROPER product ranges (ready to eat popcorn, microwave popcorn, lentil chips, chickpea chips)

 • 4 Eat Real product ranges (lentil, hummus & quinoa chips, veggie straws)

-• 4 co-manufactured/retailer branded product ranges (lentil chips, hummus chips, veggie straws & lentil straws)
+• 4 co-manufactured product ranges (lentil chips, hummus chips, veggie straws & lentil straws)

 Policies on modern slavery